It is time to get your high-mag blocks and high-mag minerals in your fields!

-Grass tetany can effect dairy cattle, beef cattle, goats and sheep.
+Grass tetany can affect dairy cattle, beef cattle, goats, and sheep.

 Grass Tetany is an illness caused by an increase in potassium and decrease in magnesium.
 Symptoms include staggering, excitability, involuntary muscle contractions, convulsions, frothing at the mouth and vocalization.
 Tetany can strike quickly, leaving the animal dead within hours of the onset of symptoms.
 It can be difficult to detect and treat.

 -Southern States (source)

 The best way to treat grass tetany is to prevent it before it happens.